alex-yates-redgate/data_masker_labs/README.md

 2. Data Masker for SQL Server by Redgate.
 (A 14 day free trial is available here: https://www.red-gate.com/products/data-masker/.
 If you need a trial extension, contact sales@red-gate.com.)

 ## LAB 1 - Build and run your first masking set
 1. Execute the script DropAndCreateDmDatabase.sql on your SQL Server instance.
 This will drop and recreate a sample database called DMDatabase. ***(WARNING: If you already have a database called DMDatabase, this script will drop your existing database!
 If you value that database, use a different SQL Server instance to run these labs!)*** Examine the data in the DM_CUSTOMER and DM_CUSTOMER_NOTES tables.
 Consider which data is sensitive and which columns to mask.
-This script is rerunnable, so you can run it as frequently as you like to reset the data in thedatabase.
+This script is rerunnable, so you can run it as frequently as you like to reset the data.
 2. Open Data Masker for SQL Server and create a new Masking Set.
 3. Connect to SQL Server, and the DMDatabase database.
 4. Go to the "Tables" tab.
 Expand the DM_CUSTOMER and DM_CUSTOMER_NOTES tables.
 Set appropriate Sensitivity labels for each column in each of the two tables.